Mona Vale, New South Wales: Population

-In the 2016 Census there were 10,670 people domiciled in Mona Vale, of which 70.7% of these were born in Australia.
-The most common other countries of birth were England 8.0%, New Zealand 2.2% and South Africa 1.4%.
-The area is relatively linguistically homogeneous, with 84.8% of residents speaking only English at home.
-Other languages spoken at home included Serbian 1.1%, German 1.0% and Croatian 1.0%.
-The most common responses for religion were No Religion 30.6%, Catholic 24.5% and Anglican 20.7%.
+In the 2021 Australian Census, there were 10,877 people domiciled in Mona Vale, of which 71.3% of these were born in Australia.
+The most common other countries of birth were England 7.4%, New Zealand 2.0% and South Africa 1.3%.
+The area is relatively linguistically homogeneous, with 85.3% of residents speaking only English at home.
+Other languages spoken at home included Serbian 1.0%, Croatian 1.0% and Portuguese 0.9%.
+The most common responses for religion were No Religion 39.8%, Catholic 22.8% and Anglican 16.6%.

 Transport

 Mona Vale is located at the junction of two major roads (Mona Vale Road A3 and Pittwater Road A8) and is accessible by B-Line bus from central Sydney (Wynyard Station).
 There is a local bus depot located on Darley Street.

 Churches

 Mona Vale is home to the following churches: